 A strategic offense places the wide receivers at the end of the line, supported by the rest of the players at the line of scrimmage.
 While you may not consider the customer an exclusive entity of your business, they are the main drivers and influencers when it comes to your company’s direction.
 A football team cannot throw the ball downfield without having an eligible receiver: likewise, a business cannot effectively sell a product if there is no market to begin with!
 Understanding your customer base, forming strategic alliances, and providing excellent customer service helps to increase market share as well as drive the business forward.

 Although it may have seemed like a stretch, perhaps we can see that there really are some parallels to be drawn between football and supply chain management.
 After all, supply chain success is a performance-driven aspect of business, and the keys to success can be found in the underlying numbers and statistics.
 While the thrill of fantasy football may at times be more exhilarating than SCM, I think we can all agree that a good strategy, strong players, and solid teamwork are harbingers for success.
 Building the ultimate team takes time and a strong coaching staff to lead the way.
 Seeking the expertise of experienced supply chain professionals can help your organization prepare for a winning season.

-Jacqueline Quirk is a Senior Consultant in the Supply Chain Operations competency at Chainalytics with expertise in warehouse operations.
-She has a BS in Industrial Engineering from the Georgia Institute of Technology, with a concentration in Supply Chain.
+Jacqueline Quirk is a Sr. Consultant in the Supply Chain Operations practice with expertise in warehouse operations.
+She has a B.S. in Industrial Engineering from the Georgia Institute of Technology with a concentration in Supply Chain.

 Read more about how Chainalytics supports an end-to-end supply chain: